 The result?
-Cynical employees grow tired of annual "take-aways," and human resources teams find it harder to make meaningful cuts.
+Cynical employees grow tired of annual "take-aways," and human resources teams find it harder to make

 Is this how companies should handle what is, for many, the second-largest cost of operations?